akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 # Building a Neural Network with Python from scratch

-This is a tutorial on how to write a basic Neural Network from scratch to perform classification, explaining important concepts on the way.
+This is a tutorial on how to write a basic Neural Network from scratch to perform binary classification, explaining important concepts on the way.
 I've been meaning to do this for
 a long time, because writing something down makes me understand
 something better, and because I love explaining stuff!